 Salt and black pepper to taste or preference

 A meat thermometer

-Select a spice rub for your prime rib; I use espresso and ancho chile rub.
-However, mesquite rub or any good steak will work nicely.
+Select your spice rub for your prime rib.
+I like our RRR Rib and Chicken Rub However, mesquite rub or any good steak will work nicely.
 Season well.
 Check your label on the spice rub for salt content; some commercial brands already have salt added.
 If you are making your own spice rub or the one you have chosen does not have salt, then sprinkle the prime rib with kosher or sea salt.